Olly and Suzi: Further examples of wildlife art

 Visual art that shows endangered species has been an effective tool to capture people’s emotions and rally their support for decades.
 A particularly famous case of this was an article published by Forest and Stream magazine in 1894.
 The article was about the illegal poaching of buffalo – which were critically endangered – in Yellowstone National Park.
 Poaching had been an ongoing problem for many years before this, but nobody had paid it much attention.
 In 1894, Forest and Streams article contained three photographs each showing dead buffalo in the snow: the first visual depiction of buffalo poaching.
 The photographs in this article caught the public eye, and in a matter of weeks legislation was passed to prevent poaching and protect Yellowstone National Park.
 There have been amendments to this law over time, but the Lacey Act still exists today.
 Animal art has changed drastically since the eighteenth century, when it primarily focused on the animal in its relation to humans.
 Most western art showing animals, created in the eighteenth century was of stock in a field, horses alongside men, and occasional depictions of exotic animals such as giraffes or tigers.
 Contemporary art by artists such as Olly and Suzi has turned this narrative around, giving the animals more depth and personality.

 Olly and Suzi's aim is to capture the essence of an animal in their natural habitat.
 They try to get as much information about the animal as they can into each drawing.
 The intensity and adrenaline of their interactions with these animals is being captured in the art.
-Olly and Suzi are recreating what happened with Forest and Stream in the 1890s, giving a visual depiction of animals that the general public are unlikely to see for themselves.
+Olly and Suzi are recreating what happened with Forest and Stream in the 1890s, giving a visual depiction of animals that the public are unlikely to see for themselves.
 Olly and Suzi's art is different to the buffalo photos though, as their paintings are full of vibrance and movement, capturing the emotions of the animal and the distress of human impacts.

 Olly and Suzi's art style is different from what humans are taught to appreciate as visual art.
 It is messy, undefined and leaves the subject unframed.
 It is a celebration of wildness and authenticity, which captures the animal, its environment, and the emotions invoked in Olly and Suzi upon witnessing the animal.
 Their work goes against the Western world's expectation of art, in an attempt to show a deeper meaning and care for conservation and preservation of these animals they work so closely with.